 safe place so you can refer to it before and during your treatment.

 - Talk to your

 - Call a healthcare

 What is OPDIVO + YERVOY?

-OPDIVO is a prescription medicine used in combination with YERVOY (OPDIVO + YERVOY) to treat liver cancer (hepatocellular carcinoma).
-OPDIVO + YERVOY is for adults who:
+OPDIVO is a prescription medicine used in combination with YERVOY (OPDIVO + YERVOY) to treat kidney cancer (renal cell carcinoma) in certain people:

 It is not known if OPDIVO is safe and effective in children younger than 18 years of age.